cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 As we showed above, Cypress anticipates the asynchronous nature of web applications and doesn't fail immediately when an element is not found.
 Instead, Cypress gives your app a window of time to finish whatever it may be doing!

-This is known as a `timeout`, and most commands may be customized with specific timeout periods.
-(The default is 4 seconds.)
+This is known as a `timeout`, and most commands may be customized with specific timeout periods (the default timeout is 4 seconds.)
 These Commands will list a `timeout` option in their API documentation, allowing you to set the number of milliseconds you need.

 ```js
 // Give this selector 10 seconds to appear
 cy.get('.my-slow-selector', { timeout: 10000 })
 ```

-You can also set the timeout globally via the configuration setting `defaultCommandTimeout`.
+You can also set the timeout globally via [the configuration setting `defaultCommandTimeout`](/guides/appendices/configuration.html#Timeouts).

 {% note info Timeouts and Performance %}